-- 1. Use approved management plans and priority lists (such as the Florida Forever Work Plan) to inventory potential acquisition projects. - 2.
-Evaluate whether potential sites augment other projects. - 3.
-Identify potential funding sources that allow land acquisition as a component of achieving stated goals. - 4.
-Where landowners have expressed interest, conduct a site analysis to include potential for achieving intended outcomes and potential for augmenting other projects. - 5.
-Accomplish acquisition in accordance with statutory requirements. - 6.
-Develop and implement restoration/ enhancement plans if appropriate. - 7.
-Implement long-term monitoring program for conservation easements.
+- 2. Use approved management plans and priority lists (such as the Florida Forever Work Plan) to inventory potential acquisition projects. - 3.
+Evaluate whether potential sites augment other projects or contain potential or documented listed species habitat. - 4.
+Identify potential funding sources that allow land acquisition as a component of achieving stated goals. - 5.
+Where landowners have expressed interest, conduct a site analysis to include potential for achieving intended outcomes and potential for augmenting other projects. - 6.
+Accomplish acquisition in accordance with statutory requirements. - 7.
+Develop and implement restoration/ enhancement plans if appropriate. - 8.
+Implement long-term monitoring program for conservation easements. - 9.
+Examine future projects and existing public lands for new or enhanced public recreation and water access opportunities.